 Now that I flew and loved Arizona so much, I was eager to visit my folks.
 I normally only went once a year so the visits were cherished.
 Finally, I saw what my Mom was talking about.

-Dad started talking some crazy stuff, like a man comes in every night and puts rubber around the tiles and the dog was doing backflips.
+Dad started talking about some crazy stuff, like a man that came into their house every night and put rubber around the tiles and the dog was doing backflips.
 He thought we were giving his Cadillac to my husband’s friend, who lives in Gilbert, and it made him very upset.

 In a restaurant, he went to the bathroom and after a while, a waitress came to our table with Dad and asked us if he belonged to us - he was lost.
 We were one of the last tables in the line, and she had gone to each one until she came to us.
 And it got worse.